fullstack-development/web3-roadmap/defi/trading/dex/uni.md

 ## Questions:

-* What is pair?
+* What is a pair?
-* What is LP tokens?
+* What are LP tokens?
-* What is Router?
+* What is a Router?
 * What are Flash swaps?
-* What is swap fee?
-How much is it? and how liquidity provider get this fee?
+* What is a swap fee?
+How much is it and how do liquidity providers get this fee?

 ## Tasks: